Frequently Asked Questions by Nonprofits

-This page answers common participant questions.
+This page answers common questions from participating nonprofits.
 Our most common donor questions can be found on the Donor FAQ page at this link.
+If you can't find the answer to your question on this page, head to the Mightycause Support Center for more information.

 Mightycause partners with the CFNRV to host this online fundraising platform for the GiveLocalNRV giving day.
 Their team provides robust technical support for the site throughout the year and partners with the CFNRV team to offer informational webinars.